Energy & Environment Legal Institute

 - Dr. David W. Schnare, General Counsel

-- Christopher C. Horner, Senior Legal Fellow
+- Christopher C. Horner, Senior Legal Fellow.
+Horner is also a Senior Fellow at the Competitive Enterprise Institute.

 - Tom Tanton, Director, Science & Technology Assessment